Your child's health is important to his/her educational growth. Learning is easier when your child is healthy and happy.

 1. Impetigo – a skin infection consisting of blisters surrounded by a reddened area.
 The external area must be covered to prevent spreading the disease.
 Area infected by Impetigo must be not be oozing in order for the child to return to the classroom.

 2. Conjunctivitis – an eye infection commonly referred to as “pink eye.”
 Symptoms: the eye will have unexplained redness and there may be thick yellow drainage.
 The child may be admitted to the center when drainage is gone and/or after 24 hours of treatment.

 3. Strep Throat – symptoms: fever, red painful throat, and possible nausea and vomiting.
 If a doctor diagnoses a strep throat infection and places the child on an appropriate antibiotic, the child may return to the classroom if he/she no longer has a fever and has taken the medication for 24 hours.

 4. Chicken Pox – symptoms: mild fever, itchy rash that consists of small red fluid bumps that start on the stomach or back.
 Children infected with chicken pox will be excluded for 6 days after onset of the rash and until they have dried and scabbed.

 5. Head Lice– symptoms: itching caused by small louse eggs, nits on the hair, or louse crawling through the hair.
 Bumpy rash on the nape of the neck may appear after persistent infestation.
-Child with infestation is excluded from the classroom until there is evidence that the child has been treated and all nits have been removed.
+Please see the Lice Policy and Procedure below:

 Check your parent handbook for other common childhood illnesses and our policies regarding each, or call our Health Nutrition Manager at (717) 263-8019 x210